ssvillarosa/angular-project/README.md

 This project is the output for following the tutorial on https://www.udemy.com/course/the-complete-guide-to-angular-2.
 In this course, all Angular features and capabilities are catered including SPA architecture and restful architecture.
 It uses firebase as the backend.

+#Demo

+Use the following credentials to access the site:
+email: test@test.com
+password: 123456

+To view existing data, click manage, and click fetch data.

 # NgCompleteGuideUpdate

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.